-require that an appropriate chain of trust be established with external service providers when dealing with the many issues associated with system security or privacy risks.
-A chain of trust requires that organizations establish and retain a certain level of confidence trust such that each participant in the consumer-provider relationship in the supply chain provides adequate protection for component products, systems, and services provided to the organization.
+Ultimately, the responsibility for responding to risks arising from the use of component products, systems, and services from external providers remains with the organization and the authorizing official.
+Organizations require that an appropriate chain of trust be established with external providers when dealing with the many issues associated with system security or privacy risks.
+A chain of trust requires that organizations establish and retain a certain level of trust such that each participant in the consumer-provider relationship in the supply chain provides adequate protection for component products, systems, and services provided to the organization.
 The chain of trust can be complicated due to the number of entities participating and the types of relationships between the parties.
-In certain situations, external providers may outsource the development of component products, systems, and services to other external entities, making the chain of trust even more complicated and difficult to manage.
-Depending on the naturetype of thecomponent product, system, or service, it may not be prudent for the organization to place significant trust in the external provider.
+In certain situations, external providers may outsource the development of component products, systems, and services to other external entities, making the chain of trust difficult to manage.
+Depending on the type of component product, system, or service, it may not be prudent for the organization to place significant trust in the external provider.
 This is not necessarily due to any inherent untrustworthiness on the provider's part, but due to the intrinsic level of risk in the component product, system, or service.
 Where sufficient degree of trust cannot be established, the organization can implement mitigating controls, accept additional risk, or forgo using the product, system, or service.